 Another relaxing (and very therapeutic) option is to get an adult colouring book.
 You can do this in bed, at the kitchen table, or outside under a tree – just bliss out and channel your inner child as you colour up a storm!

-FIND HERE: Adult Colouring Books
+FIND HERE: 20+ Free Adult Colouring Pages

 Don’t feel guilty about needing time-out for yourself, remember the benefits!